The 2017 Earned Income Tax Credit

 Use the tool below to help you determine how much your 2017 Earned Income Tax Credit may be.
 Enter your

-Filing Status, Number of Qualifying Children, and your AGI.
+Filing Status, Number of Qualifying Children, and your adjusted gross income or AGI.
 Be aware that if you are Married Filing Separately, you will not qualify for the Earned Income Tax Credit.

 2017 Earned Income Tax Credit Eligibility Requirements